 Any member of the public, including an older or dependent adult seeking help, or family members and friends, can make a report to APS at

 If you are a mandated reporter and have already made a verbal, telephone report to the APS hotline, click below to complete and submit the follow-up report form for Suspected Dependent Adult or Elder Abuse:

 Adult Protective Services (APS) is a state mandated program dedicated to maintaining the health and safety of elders and dependent adults subjected to neglect, abuse, or exploitation, or who are unable to protect their own interests.
-An elder is a person 65 years of age or older.
-A dependent adult is a person between the ages of 18 and 64 who is unable to protect his or her rights, including but not limited to persons who have physical or development disabilities or whose physical or mental abilities have diminished because of age.
+An elder is a person 60 years of age or older.
+A dependent adult is a person between the ages of 18 and 59 who has a combination of a disability and the inability to protect their own interest, or who has an inability to carry out normal activities to protect their rights, including, but not limited to, persons who have physical or developmental disabilities, or whose physical or mental abilities have diminished because of age.

 In addition to investigating allegations of abuse or neglect, Sacramento County APS assists elders and dependent adults of Sacramento County in the following ways:

-- Secure linkages and referrals for other county and community services such as public health assessment and counseling services.
+- Secures linkages and referrals for other county and community services.

-- Advocate for clients in a variety of situations, for example, with landlords, doctors, hospitals, treatment programs and other social services.
+- Advocates for clients in a variety of situations, for example with property managers, medical providers, hospitals, treatment programs and other social services.

-- Arrange for direct services such as meal delivery, transportation and immediate assistance with emergency situations.
+- Arranges for direct services such as meal delivery, transportation and immediate assistance with emergency situations.

-- Coordinate and consult with other providers to ensure the best possible service for the client.
+- Coordinates and consults with other providers to ensure the best possible service for the client.

 Elder and dependent adult abuse includes: Physical abuse (assault/battery, constraint or deprivation, sexual assault, chemical restraint, and over or under medication), neglect (including self-neglect), financial abuse, abandonment, isolation, abduction, and psychological or verbal abuse.